-Thanks to a policy of free education, the adult literacy rate in Sri Lanka reached 96% (2015), way above the regional average.
-Sinhalese and Tamil are the main languages in Sri Lanka, but many schools include English as part of their curriculum and changes are you will always find someone that speaks English to help you out.
+Thanks to a free education policy, the adult literacy rate in Sri Lanka reached 96% (2015), way above the regional average.
+Sinhalese and Tamil are the main languages in Sri Lanka, but many schools include English as part of their curriculum.
+Chances are you will always find someone who speaks English to help you.

 6. A Developed Bus System

-You will find buses going pretty much whichever destination you want to travel in Sri Lanka.
-Public buses (Central Transport Board (CTB) buses), as well as private, run most of these main routes which all depart fro Colombo.
-Buses usually leave early, and some are faster than others depending on their final destinations.
+You will find buses going to pretty much whichever destination you want to travel in Sri Lanka.
+Public buses (Central Transport Board (CTB) buses), as well as private, run most of these main routes, which all depart from Colombo.
+Buses usually leave early; some are faster than others, depending on their final destinations.

 Pay on board.
 If you have big bags, you may need to pay for an extra seat if the bus doesn’t have a luggage truck.

 Traveling in Sri Lanka takes time – plan for a full day or even two days if you want to traverse the island from south to north.